2025 Durand Cup group stage

-The 2025 IndianOil Durand Cup group stage will be played from 23 July to 12 August.
-A total of 6 ISL, 4 I-League, 2 I-League 2, 5 regional league, 5 Indian Armed Forces, and 2 foreign armed forces teams compete in the group stage to decide the 8 places in the knockout stage.
+The 2025 IndianOil Durand Cup group stage was played from 23 July to 12 August.
+A total of 6 ISL, 4 I-League, 2 I-League 2, 5 regional league, 5 Indian Armed Forces, and 2 foreign armed forces teams competed in the group stage to decide the 8 places in the knockout stage.

 Teams

 The following teams have confirmed their participation.

 Initially, Indonesian Army had assured to participate in this tournament but later on they withdrew their name and was replaced by Malaysian Army.